edoarad/assemblies/README.md

     This module is used for assessing the use of the brain architecture as a framework for statistical learning tasks.
 Documentation is [here](assembly_calculus/brain/performance/multithreaded/README.md)

 ## General notes

+The current (Sep 20) implementation has large memory requirements.
+Depending on the computer performing the simulation, the brain should be no more than `n=1000` or perhaps `n=10000`.
+To fix this, it may be better to maintain in memory only visited synapses or only the exponent of `(1+beta)` which can later be substituted into a polynomial.

 In order to handle possible memory issues, it's recommended to increase the swap region in your hard drive.
 Links: